uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

   2.4.
 Reports to execute:

-    2.4.1.
-Hyperparameter reports: have access to the HPOptimizationState, as explained later in this document,

-    2.4.2.
-Reports on the data splits to be performed on each training and test dataset created,
+    2.4.1. **hyperparameter**: reports to be executed after the nested CV has finished to show the overall performance

-    2.4.3.
-Optimal model reports to be generated from optimal models per label
+    2.4.2. **models**: reports  to be generated for optimal models per label

+    2.4.3. **data**: reports to be executed on the whole dataset before it is split to training and test

+    2.4.4. **data_splits**: reports to be executed after the data has been split into training and test

+    2.4.5. **encoding**: reports to be executed on the encoded training and test datasets

   .. highlight:: yaml
   .. code-block:: yaml